metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibmvpc_cluster_v1beta2_manifest.md

 Optional:

 - `control_plane_endpoint` (Attributes) ControlPlaneEndpoint represents the endpoint used to communicate with the control plane. (see [below for nested schema](#nestedatt--spec--control_plane_endpoint))
-- `control_plane_load_balancer` (Attributes) ControlPlaneLoadBalancer is optional configuration for customizing control plane behavior.Use this for legacy support, use Network.LoadBalancers for the extended VPC support. (see [below for nested schema](#nestedatt--spec--control_plane_load_balancer))
+- `control_plane_load_balancer` (Attributes) ControlPlaneLoadBalancer is optional configuration for customizing control plane behavior.
+Use this for legacy support, use Network.LoadBalancers for the extended VPC support. (see [below for nested schema](#nestedatt--spec--control_plane_load_balancer))
 - `image` (Attributes) image represents the Image details used for the cluster. (see [below for nested schema](#nestedatt--spec--image))
 - `network` (Attributes) network represents the VPC network to use for the cluster. (see [below for nested schema](#nestedatt--spec--network))
 - `vpc` (String) The Name of VPC.